helm/helm-www/content/docs/topics/chart_template_guide/values_files.md

 ---

 In the previous section we looked at the built-in objects that Helm templates offer.
-One of the four built-in objects is `Values`.
+One of the six built-in objects is `Values`.
 This object provides access to values passed into the chart.
 Its contents come from four sources:

 - The `values.yaml` file in the chart